 T is for Time to call for emergency help.
 It’s important to get help immediately if a person has any of these symptoms.

-The major risk factors for both types of stroke are:
+The major risk factors for both types are:

 1) Atherosclerosis (narrowing or blockage of arteries by patchy deposits of fatty material in the walls of arteries)

 3) High blood pressure